 A close reading is given to key figures in contemporary continental philosophy, including, for example, Derrida, Foucault, and Lacan.
 Its signature philosophical methods such as deconstruction, post-structuralism, and psychoanalysis are discussed.
 Philosophical influences such as existentialism, neo-Marxism, and phenomenology are considered and contrasts with Anglo-American analytic philosophy are explored.

+This course focuses on Stetson's Ethical or Spiritual Inquiry Value.
 An intensive study of one area within applied ethics.
 In this course, the role of medicine in human life and medical advances are explored from philosophical perspectives, including phenomenology, deconstruction, feminism, and disability theory.
 Topics considered include medicine as professional practice and advances in bio-technologies challenging how we view personhood.
 Students will learn how to critically examine connected conceptual issues, including identity, authenticity, and autonomy.
-PHIL 316E or PHIL 350E offered at least once a year.
+PHIL 315V, PHIL 316V, or PHIL 317V offered at least once a year.

+This course focuses on Stetson's Ethical or Spiritual Inquiry Value.
 This course approaches ethics from a theoretical, rather than an applied, point of view, and will consider a variety of frameworks of use for considering ethical and moral problems.
 The major Western traditions of deontology, virtue ethics, utilitarianism, feminist ethics of care, and postmodern ethics will be considered and compared.
 Eastern traditions, including Confucianism and Buddhism, will also be considered.
-PHIL 316E or PHIL 350E offered at least once a year.
+Offered at least once a year.

 PHIL 351.
 Epistemology.
 1 Unit.